-A new federal regulation specifies how colleges must determine the amount of federal financial aid you earn if you withdraw from all classes during the semester.
-The new law requires that, when you withdraw, the amount of federal aid that you have earned up to that point is determined by a specific formula.
-If you received (or had applied to your account) less assistance than the amount that you earned, you will be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned.
-The amount of assistance that you have earned is determined by the percentage of the semester completed.
-For example, if you completed 30 percent of the semester, you earned 30 percent of the federal aid you were originally scheduled to receive.
-Once you have completed more than 60 percent of the semester, you are considered to have earned all of your federal assistance.
-If you received excess funds that must be returned, Bentley University must return a portion of the excess equal to the lesser of your qualifying institutional charges for the term multiplied by the unearned percentage of your funds, or the entire amount of the excess funds.
-If Bentley must return part of your financial aid, and the removal of those funds from your account creates a balance due, you will be billed for this balance.
-If the university is not required to return all of the excess funds, you must return the remaining amount.
-Any loan funds that you must return, you repay in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
-For example: A student has tuition charges of \$15,660 and no room or board charges for the fall semester.
-The student pays \$11,410 toward the bill; the rest is covered by a Federal Stafford Loan of \$4,250.
+A new federal regulation specifies how colleges must determine the amount of federal financial aid students earn if they withdraw from all classes during the semester.
+The new law requires that, when a student withdraw, the amount of federal aid that he or she has earned up to that point is determined by a specific formula.
+If a student receives (or had applied to his or her account) less assistance than the amount that he or she earned, he or she will be able to receive those additional funds.
+If the student received more assistance than he or she earned, the excess funds must be returned.
+The amount of assistance that a student has earned is determined by the percentage of the semester completed.
+For example, if a student completed 30 percent of the semester, he or she earned 30 percent of the federal aid he or she was originally scheduled to receive.
+Once a student has completed more than 60 percent of the semester, he or she are considered to have earned all of his or her federal assistance.
+If a student received excess funds that must be returned.
+Bentley must return a portion of the excess equal to the lesser of the student's qualifying institutional charges for the term multiplied by the unearned percentage of his or her funds, or the entire amount of the excess funds.
+If Bentley must return part of a student's financial aid, and the removal of those funds from the student's account creates a balance due, he or she will be billed for this balance.
+If the university is not required to return all of the excess funds, the student must return the remaining amount.
+Any loan funds that a student must return should be repaid in accordance with the terms of the promissory note.
+That is, a student makes scheduled payments to the holder of the loan over a period of time.
+For example: A student has tuition charges of \$16,260 and no room or board charges for the fall semester.
+The student pays \$6,010 toward the bill; the rest is covered by a Federal Stafford Loan of \$10,250.
 The student withdraws from the university after completing 40 percent of the semester.
-The student is considered to have earned 40 percent of the aid received, or \$1,700.
-The remaining 60 percent, or \$2,550, must be returned.
-Bentley will return \$2,550 of the loan from the student's account to the lender.
-This leaves an unpaid balance of \$2,550 on the student's account.
+The student is considered to have earned 40 percent of the aid received, or \$4,100.
+The remaining 60 percent, or \$6,150, must be returned.
+Bentley will return \$6,150 of the loan from the student's account to the lender.
+This leaves an unpaid balance of \$6,150 on the student's account.
 The student is responsible for paying this amount and will be billed accordingly, since not all of the aid used to pay the initial bill was considered to have been earned by the student.
+Please contact Student Financial Services with any questions regarding federal financial aid.